shreyas-shankar/shreyas-shankar.github.io/content/articles/17-mile-drive-reviewed.md

 Let's begin our tour of 17 Mile Drive.

 <u>Shepherd's Knoll</u> - I spent a whopping 10 minutes.
 After 10 minutes of intense staring, all I could see were trees.
-There was nothing here.
+I couldn't find anything here.
 The Shepherd in Shepherd's Knoll is the name of an old dude who owned this land.
+And to top it off, the guy was actually called Sheperd.
+They screwed up his name.
+It should be obvious by now that this place is clearly a mistake.
 Rating: Waste of Time.

 <u>Huckleberry Hill</u> - Another stop that promises a lot and delivers nothing.
 It's a hill that probably makes for a great address but does nothing for a tourist.
-Rating: Waste of Time.
+Rating: Another waste of time.

 <u>Spanish Bay</u> - This is my favorite spot along 17 Mile Drive.
 Spanish Bay more than makes up for the first two disappointments.
 Spend your time walking along the pristine beach and staring at the magnificent waves and the blue ocean.
 If the day is sunny, bring a chair or a beach blanket and settle down.
 It doesn't get any better than this.
 Rating: Absolutely wonderful.

-<u>The Restless Sea</u> - A 30s drive from Spanish Bay.
+<u>The Restless Sea</u> - A 30 second drive from Spanish Bay.
 It's a beautiful place with waves crashing into large rocks.
 The more adventure-minded can try to climb the rocks.
 I'd give it a high rating if there was a place to sit there (Sigh.
 I'm turning into an old man).
 Overall, a great place to stand and contemplate the meaning of life while waves crash endlessly on rocks below you.
 Rating: Relaxation amidst chaos.

-<u>Point Joe</u> - Point Joe is a nice place that's right next to The Restless Sea.
+<u>Point Joe</u> - Point Joe is a nice spot that is right next to The Restless Sea.
 I like this place just for the story.
-The place probably gets its name from an old man named Joe who lived on a hut at the edge of the rocks and sold trinkets to visitors.
+The place apparently gets its name from an old man named Joe who lived on a hut at the edge of the rocks and sold trinkets to visitors.
 There is now a swath of well-maintained lawn in the spot where his house once stood.
-No great views of the sea but you can see some cormorants sunbathing.
-A pretty cool place.
+No great views of the sea but you can see some cormorants bathing in the sun.
+A pretty cool spot.
 Rating: Would have been perfect if I could go to the little swath of grass and sit on it.

 <u>China Rock</u> - Apparently the site of an old Chinese fishing village.
 Rating: Meh

 <u>Bird Rock</u> - A big jutting rock in the water that's usually full of birds.
-Pretty cool place.
 Bring binoculars or a camera with good zoom to see these birds.
 Rating: Pretty cool.

 <u>Seal Rock</u> - Closed for visitors when I was there.
 It is a cubbing ground for seals.
 It would have been cool if it was open.
 Rating: N/A